-Getting the franchise was also a powerful step towards changing the continuous passage restriction law.
+Attaining the franchise after a forty- year struggle, was also a powerful step towards changing the continuous passage restriction law.
 Dr. Pandia plays a key role in assisting the journey of South Asians enfranchisement in British Columbia

 In May, Hardit S. Malik, India’s first High Commissioner to Canada and a proud Sikh, takes up his official post in Ottawa, signifying the end of the battle for South Asians in their fight for franchisement